Understanding RUBS System for Multifamily Properties

 +1 805-222-6711

-Disadvantages of using RUBS for Multifamily Properties
+Challenges of Using RUBS in Multifamily Properties

 RUBS often falls well short of 100% recovery